JarJarBernie/jimmybox/README.md

 ![alt tag](https://raw.githubusercontent.com/JarJarBernie/jimmybox/master/public/src/jimmybox.png)

 # jimmybox 2.0: web developer box with multiple PHP Versions
 vagrant box for PHP Developers with IonCube Integration for professional web development.
-Works with Shopware and many other applications and frameworks such as Magento, Oxid6, Wordpress, Typo3 or Laravel 5.3.
+Works with Shopware and many other applications and frameworks such as Magento, Oxid 6, Wordpress, Typo3 or Laravel 5.6.

 ## Quick Setup:
 1) Get the latest Versions of Vagrant and Virtual Box